hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 ### Hypergeometric test
 The statistical test that will determine whether something is actually over-represented is the *Hypergeometric test*.

-Hypergeometric distribution is a probability distribution that describes the probability of some number of genes (k) being associated with "Functional category 1", for all genes in our gene list (n=1000), compared to drawing some number of genes (K) associated with "Functional category 1" from a population of all of the genes in entire genome (N=13,000) [[2](https://en.wikipedia.org/wiki/Hypergeometric_distribution)].
+Hypergeometric distribution is a probability distribution that describes the probability of some number of genes (k) being associated with "Functional category 1", for all genes in our gene list (n=1000), compared to the number of genes (K) associated with "Functional category 1" from a population of all of the genes in entire genome (N=13,000) [[2](https://en.wikipedia.org/wiki/Hypergeometric_distribution)].

 The calculation of probability of k successes follows the formula: